ummel/fusionData/README.md

 sorted and searched.
 A user should consult the universal dictionary after initial ingestion of a new survey, because it is an effective way to identify variables that need additional editing.

-We may eventually make the app public so that potential fusionACS users can browse the universe of available fusion variables.

 ## Harmonize variables